hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 To achieve this goal requires minimizing the amount of data stored on chain.
 This is where Merkle trees come in.

-This means that even if you're a government that needs to make millions of claims a day, you can just contruct a tree with each claim as a separate data block, and simply calculate and store the root on chain.
+Even if you're a government that's making millions of claims a day, you can just contruct a tree (off chain) with each claim as a separate data block, and simply calculate and store the root on chain.

 In other words, Merkle trees allow prolific claim generators to add/modify **millions of claims** in a single transaction.